Felicia1993/Machine-Learning/README.md

 Decision Tree is a tree shaped diagram used to determine a course of action.
 Each branch of the tree represents a possible decision, occurrence or reaction.

 ##### Important Terms
-/**Entropy**/: Entropy is the measure of randomness or unpredictability in the dataset.
+**Entropy**: Entropy is the measure of randomness or unpredictability in the dataset.
-/**Information gain**/: It is the measure of decrease in entropy after the dataset is split.
+**Information gain**: It is the measure of decrease in entropy after the dataset is split.
-/**Leaf node**/: carries the classification or the decision /**Decision node**/: has 2 or more branches
+**Leaf node**: carries the classification or the decision **Decision node**: has 2 or more branches
-/**Root node**/: The top most decision node is known as the root node.
+**Root node**: The top most decision node is known as the root node.